To bring Peter-McGill residents and groups together around initiatives to improve quality of life, services and sense of belonging.

 In the spring of 2002, the Montreal Summit brought together various community organizations of the Peter-McGill district,to collectively define the area’s needs and priorities.
 Due to the fact that very few of the organizations in the district were invited to speak during the summit, those present banded together to make their voices heard and to better coordinate their efforts to take broader action.

-A working committee was then formed to start up a neighbourhood round table.
-The Peter McGill Community Council round table was incorporated in December 2002 and held its founding meeting in June 2003.
+A working committee to start the Peter McGill Community Council was formed following the summit and was incorporated in December 2002, holding its founding meeting in June 2003.

-Since then, the Table has conducted various activities and allowed community actors to speak with one voice on matters related to urban planning, social housing, social inclusion, urban safety, abatement of traffic, green spaces, cleanliness and the place of families.
+Since then, the Council has conducted various activities and has provided a channel for community members to unify their voices on issues of urban planning, social housing, social inclusion, safety, traffic, green spaces, cleanliness and families.